gjeanmart/greg.jeanmart.me/source/_posts/install-and-configure-a-kubernetes-cluster-w.md

 Interestingly, Nginx service is deployed in LoadBalancer mode, you can observe MetalLB allocates a virtual IP (column ` EXTERNAL-IP`) to Nginx with the command here:

 ```
-$ kubectl get services  -n kube-system -l app=nginx-ingress -o wide
+$ kubectl get services  -n kube-system -l app.kubernetes.io/name=nginx-ingress -o wide

 NAME                            TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                      AGE   SELECTOR
-nginx-ingress-controller   LoadBalancer   10.43.253.188   192.168.0.240   80:30423/TCP,443:32242/TCP   92s   app=nginx-ingress,component=controller,release=nginx-ingress
+nginx-ingress-controller   LoadBalancer   10.43.253.188   192.168.1.190   80:30423/TCP,443:32242/TCP   92s   app=nginx-ingress,component=controller,release=nginx-ingress
 ```

-From you local machine, you can try to externally access Nginx via the LoadBalancer IP (in my case `http://192.168.0.240`) and it should return the following message "404 not found" because nothing is deployed yet.
+From you local machine, you can try to externally access Nginx via the LoadBalancer IP (in my case `http://192.168.1.190`) and it should return the following message "404 not found" because nothing is deployed yet.

 ![](https://i.imgur.com/DQI2Nwr.png)